swiftlang/vscode-swift/CONTRIBUTING.md

 To begin development on the VSCode extension for Swift you will need to install [Node.js](https://nodejs.org).
 On Linux, make sure to install Node.js from its official website or from [NodeSource](https://github.com/nodesource/distributions/) as the version included with your Linux distribution may be outdated.

-Next, clone this repository, and run `npm install` to install all the dependencies.
+Next, clone this repository, enter the cloned folder and run `npm install` to install all the dependencies.

 When you first open the project in VSCode you will be recommended to also install `ESLint` and `Prettier - Code formatter`.
 Please do so.
 We use these to ensure a consistent style and expect everyone who contributes to follow this style as well.